MooersLab/crafted-emacs-config/README.md

 ## What is missing

-- a Bibtex module
-I may have to install citar for handling BibteX.
+- A crafted-bibtex module.
+I may have to install citar for handling BibTeX.